RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Started with a countdown timer tutorial using Javascript, I figure it will help me improve on it more.
 **Thoughts:** A slow day, didn't do much

+### Day 28: November 22, 2021

+**Today's Progress**: Completed the countdown timer today using the tutorial from Florin Pop, learnt a new method setInterval().
+**Thoughts:** It was really awesome, got to see the thought processes an experienced developer goes throught to solve problems even if it was just a countdown timer.